 ABA offers many different strategies for helping learners develop new skills.
 Prompts are one of the most foundational strategies, but can be tricky to use effectively.
 Prompts are an added stimulus that assists in occasioning a correct response in the presence of the SD (Cooper, Heron, & Heward, 1987 ).
 When using prompts, professionals must plan to fade prompts to build independent responding.
 This fading occurs along a continuum referred to as a prompt hierarchy.

-Although professionals often refer to this prompt hierarchy as one sequence of prompts that can be followed in ascending or descending order of intrusiveness, in reality, there are 3 distinct hierarchies.
-Prompts from one hierarchy may naturally be included during prompt fading when using one of the other hierarchies.
+Although professionals often refer to this prompt hierarchy as one sequence of prompts that can be followed in ascending or descending order of intrusiveness, in reality, there are 3 distinct hierarchies that offer prompting strategies of varying levels of intrusiveness.
+Prompts may be faded within or between hierarchies to promote independent responding.

-Although the prompt hierarchy is often depicted as a pyramid, the levels of intrusiveness are somewhat more fluid than this visual implies.
+Although the prompt hierarchy is often depicted as a single pyramid (as pictured in the image above), the levels of intrusiveness are somewhat more fluid than this visual implies.
 Let’s look at this from a slightly different perspective.